dan-kiss-dev-this/node_api/README.md

 ![Post](/img/post.png?raw=true "post")

-On your terminal export your database url like this:
+On your terminal export your database url from a .env file you make

-export DATABASE_URL=postgres://postgres@localhost:5432/database_name
+# note the change to database_name to postgres DATABASE_URL=postgres://postgres@localhost:5432/database_name

-for example: export DATABASE_URL=postgres://macbook@localhost:5432/todoapp
+DATABASE_URL=postgres://macbook@localhost:5432/todoapp

+"development": {
+    "use_env_variable": "DATABASE_URL"
+},

+then run the migrations with

 $ node_modules/.bin/sequelize db:migrate